 (a) the Metropolitan Region Scheme; or

-(b) a town planning scheme that operates in respect of the land to which the application relates,
+(b) a local planning scheme that operates in respect of the land to which the application relates,

 as the case requires.

 (7) The WAPC must give written notice of any decision under subsection (2), or any action taken under subsection (5), to the applicant and each person notified under section 33(1).